decameronn/fuzzy-theme/README.md

 Stay tuned!

 ## About
 A light, eye-caring theme for VS Code, made with 🧡.
-All suggestions are welcomed!
+All suggestions are welcome!
 🥋 FuZZy Dark Theme - Work in progress. 🥋

 ## Quick Install